Mozenn/Mozenn/README.md

 ### Hey! 👋

-I am Gauthier, a 24 years old software engineer at Lyra Network and indie game developer living in Toulouse, France.
+I am Gauthier, a 25 years old software engineer at Lyra Network and indie game developer living in Toulouse, France.
 I love creating things, from games to software to world bulding and much more.

-I have tinkered with many technologies and can be defined as a T-shaped engineer, but I am more focused on backend technologies like the Java ecosystem and DevOps technologies and practices such as CI/CD or automation at the moment.
+I have tinkered with many technologies and can be defined as a jack of all trades.
+I worked primarily on web backend technologies like the Java ecosystem, DevOps technologies and practices such as CI/CD or automation, and Cloud Native Applications, but I am currently shifting from web development to game development, with a focus on engine and graphics programming.

-I am also working on a game since more than three years as a solo developer at https://github.com/WiseMooseGames.
+I am also working on a game since more than four years as a solo developer at https://github.com/WildMooseGames.
 <!--
 **Mozenn/Mozenn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.